1st Light Cavalry Lancers Regiment of the Imperial Guard (Polish): Organisation, uniforms and armament

-According to intentional Ordre de Bataille Wincenty Krasiński (father of Polish poet Zygmunt Krasiński), was nominated as the commanding officer of the Regiment.
+According to intentional Ordre de Bataille Wincenty Krasiński (father of Polish poet Zygmunt Krasiński), was nominated as the commanding officer of the regiment.
 COs of four squadrons were appointed: Tomasz Łubieński, Ferdynand Stokowski, Jan Kozietulski and Henryk Kamieński.
-Each squadron was composed of two companies (demisquadrons) of 125 chevaulegers each.
+Each squadron was composed of two companies (demi-squadrons) of 125 chevaulegers each.
 Each company consisted of five troops.

 Among troop commanders were: Antoni Potocki, Paweł Jerzmanowski, Łukasz Wybicki (son of Józef Wybicki), Józef Szymanowski, Józef Jankowski, Seweryn Fredro.
-Positions of Lieutenant-Colonels (grossmajors) and instructors were taken by Frenchmen: Charles Delaitre of the Mamelukes of the Guard, and Pierre "Papa" Dautancourt of Choice Gendarmerie.
+Positions of Lieutenant-Colonels (grossmajors) and instructors were taken by Frenchmen: Charles Delaitre of the Mamelukes of the Imperial Guard, and Pierre "Papa" Dautancourt of Choice Gendarmerie.
 The regiment consisted of 60 officers and about 1000 men.
 In 1812 a fifth squadron under Paweł Jerzmanowski was formed.
 In the beginning of 1813 remnants of 3rd Lithuanian Light Cavalry, detachment of Lithuanian gendarmes, and a company of Lithuanian Tartars were included, so the number of companies rose to 13.
 During May and June of the same year the number of companies rose to 15 (117 officers and 1,775 men), but in December the original organization was restored – 4 squadrons and 8 companies.
 3rd Scout Regiment of the Guard under Jan Kozietulski was formed from the remaining officers and men.
 Polish chevaux-legers were treated as French soldiers and were on the French payroll.
-In 1809 (after the battle of Somosierra) the Regiment was incorporated to the Old Guard.
+In 1809 (after the Battle of Somosierra) the regiment was incorporated to the Old Guard.

 According to the Old Guard seniority they were located after Chasseurs à Cheval, but before Mamelukes.
 After Napoleon's abdication (6 April 1814) chevaulegers and scouts were united (minus Paweł Jerzmanowski's squadron, which accompanied the former emperor to Elba).
-1 May 1814 the Regiment was transferred from the French Army to the newly created Army of Congress Poland, and on 7 June all squadrons were presented in Saint-Denis before their new Commander, Grand Duke Constantine Pavlovich of Russia and then moved to Poland.
+1 May 1814 the regiment was transferred from the French Army to the newly created Army of Congress Poland, and on 7 June all squadrons were presented in Saint-Denis before their new Commander, Grand Duke Konstantin Pavlovich of Russia and then moved to Poland.

-Uniforms of chevaulegers were modelled upon Cavalry National uniforms from the last decade of the 18th century.
+Uniforms of chevaulegers were modelled upon National Cavalry uniforms from the last decade of the 18th century.
 Dark blue kurtka had crimson stand-up collar, wristbands and facings.
 The snug dark blue pantaloons (breeches) were lined with leather, and ornamented with a single crimson stripe.
 Collar and facings of the Grand Uniform were ornamented also with silver wavy line, and pantaloons with double crimson stripes (officer's Gala Full Dress was white and crimson).
 High (22 cm) czapkas had their forehead metals made of brass (officer's of silver) with a rising sun and the letter "N".
 For the parade czapka was crowned with 47 cm long plume of heron's or ostrich white feathers, and a cockade with a blue center, broad crimson middle band and a narrow white outer edging, with the blue practically hidden under the silver Maltese cross.
 Officers had blue, while regular soldiers had off-white overcoats, known as manteau-capotes.